 USAID's central goal in Afghanistan is to promote a stable, inclusive and increasingly prosperous country.
-During the past decade, Afghanistan has made remarkable development gains across multiple sectors, thanks to the whole-of-government efforts of the United States, along with our international partners, the Afghan gov-ernment and the Afghan people.
+During the past decade, Afghanistan has made remarkable development gains across multiple sectors, thanks to the whole-of-government efforts of the United States, along with our international partners, the Afghan government and the Afghan people.
 The key elements of USAID's Afghanistan strategy going forward call for making durable the significant achievements in health, education, and for women; focusing on economic growth and fiscal sustainability to mitigate the economic impact of the troop drawdown and declining levels of civilian assistance; and supporting legitimate and effective Afghan governance, and in turn promoting stability.
-With regard to the issues facing the new Afghan government and the implications of the U.S. troop drawdown, I know from personal experience that the progress made in Afghanistan is remarkable, yet fragile.
-USAID has been planning and adjusting its programming in anticipation of the transition, to maximize sustainability and ensure oversight and accountability of the resources the American people have provided in support of Afghanistan.